Bolsonaro has insulted much of the world. Now Brazil needs its help.

 “On so many levels, the country has lost influence,” said Oliver Stuenkel, a professor of international relations at the Getulio Vargas Foundation in São Paulo.

 Brazil has never been a country that could spite the world.
-Vast, unequal, and developing, Brazil has traditionally pursued what Stuenkel described as a “predictable” foreign policy that hinged on building alliances.
+Vast, unequal and developing, Brazil has traditionally pursued what Stuenkel described as a “predictable” foreign policy that hinged on building alliances.
 Year after year, it has tried to extend the reach of its diplomatic corps, one of the largest in the developing world.

 Turning against that history was a gamble Brazil couldn’t afford.